IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 ### 3. Interact with Event Store database using REST API

-The instructions for running the REST API example can be found at: [Event Store REST API instruction](./rest/README.md)
+The instructions for running the REST API example can be found at: [Event Store REST API instruction](rest/README.md)

 ### 4. Run Example IBM Streams and Remote Access Applications with Event Store
 ![Architecture](images/advanced.png)

-The instructions for running the example IBM Streams application and the example remote access applications are here: [Instructions for using IBM Streams and remote access applications with IBM Db2 Event Store](AdvancedApplications/README.md)
+The instructions for running the example IBM Streams application and the example remote access applications in Python, Java, Db2 JDBC, Scala can be found under the [AdvancedApplications folder](AdvancedApplications/README.md)

 # Sample output